Professional man with a leather messenger bag climbs an outdoor staircase.

 A credit report and credit score are different but related.

-Keep in mind that there isn’t just one credit report or score.
-Each credit bureau will assess your credit history differently and calculate your score based on the information in your credit report.
-Some creditors report to one agency and not the others.
+Your credit score translates the information included in your report into a three-digit score (often between 300 and 850).
+Keep in mind that there isn’t one universal credit report or score.
+Major credit bureaus will assess your history differently, calculating your score based on the information in your credit report.
+What is considered to be a good credit score will differ from one to the next.
+Some creditors report to a single agency and not the others.

 Your score will fluctuate monthly based on several factors: